RevoWdZ/RevoWdZ/README.md

 Determined and ambitious IT Administrator from Poland.
 In my spare time I'm busy weightlifting :muscle:, playing basketball :basketball: and video games :video_game:.
 Currently working for Seth Software as Junior IT Administrator
-- 🌱 I am currently expanding my knowledge of Linux Apache and Nginx services
+- 🌱 I am currently expanding my knowledge of Linux system administration, cloud and virtualization as well as python automation.
-- :blue_book: challenge for 2022: learn Linux system administration, FortiGate security and SQL.
+- :blue_book: challenge for 2022: learn Linux system administration, python automation and cloud.
 - 💬 Ask me about everything!

 ### Tools: